 Agency Affected: Department of the Treasury

-Comments: No executive action taken as of March 1, 2017.
+Comments: No executive action taken as of December 2017.
 The Financial Literacy and Education Commission has not made clear recommendations on allocation of federal financial literacy resources, as GAO recommended in July 2012.
 In November 2016, the Commission updated its national strategy.
 The update describes activities that the Commission and federal agencies have taken to advance financial literacy in the areas of policy, education, practice, research, and coordination, and identifies next steps in these areas.
 In addition, in a 2016 report describing its progress, the Commission states that it will consider whether actions are needed to streamline, improve, or augment federal financial literacy programs, grants, and materials.
 However, these reports do not specifically make recommendations on allocation of federal resources.
 In December 2017, officials of the Department of the Treasury told GAO that the department concurred with GAO's recommended action and expected to develop recommendations on resource allocations that would be publicly announced in fiscal years 2018 or 2019.
 Such recommendations could help policymakers to better target resources and use funds more efficiently.

 Recommendation: To help ensure effective and efficient use of federal financial literacy resources, the Secretary of the Treasury and the Director of the Consumer Financial Protection Bureau, in their capacity as Chair and Vice Chair of the Financial Literacy and Education Commission, and in concert with other agency representatives of the commission should revise the commission's national strategy to incorporate clear recommendations on the allocation of federal financial literacy resources across programs and agencies.